2018–19 Iraq FA Cup

-The 2018–19 Iraq FA Cup was the 29th edition of the Iraqi knockout football cup as a clubs-only competition, the main domestic cup in Iraqi football.
-A total of 20 teams from the Iraqi Premier League and 25 teams from the Iraq Division One and Iraq Division Two participated.
+The 2018–19 Iraq FA Cup was the 29th edition of the Iraqi knockout football cup as a club competition, the main domestic cup in Iraqi football.
+A total of 20 teams from the Iraqi Premier League and 25 teams from the Iraqi First Division League and Iraqi Second Division League participated.
 It started on 12 September 2018 and the final was played on 26 July 2019 at the Al-Shaab Stadium in Baghdad.

 The winners of the competition were Al-Zawraa, who extended their record number of cup wins to 16 with a 1–0 victory over Al-Kahrabaa, thanks to a late goal by Safaa Hadi.

 Format

 Participation

-The cup starts with the first round, consisting of 24 teams from the Iraq Division One and Iraq Division Two.
+The cup starts with the first round, consisting of 24 teams from the Iraqi First Division League and Iraqi Second Division League.
 1 team is automatically placed in the playoff round, where they face one of the first round's winners for a place in the Round of 32.
 The 20 Iraqi Premier League clubs join the 12 qualified teams to form the Round of 32.